 Lauren carried for her best friend, lawyer Nicole Russell and they commenced their surrogacy journey in late 2016.
 Lauren became pregnant after the first transfer and the baby was born in December 2017

-Renee Golland is a 34 year old Victorian surrogate and mother of three kids- a 6 year old and 4.5 year old twins.
+Renee Golland is in her mid 30’s, is a Victorian surrogate and mother of three primary school kids including a set of twins.
 She works part time, studies at Uni and shares parenting duties with her wonderful, hands-on husband, Matthew.

-Renee birthed a son for her first IP’s in November 2014 which she describes as an amazing experience.
-She is currently on her second surrogacy journey in VIC with another set of IP’s.
-Renee coordinates successful surrogacy dinners in Melbourne and her blog www.tummymummy11.wordpress.com chronicles her journey.
+Renee birthed a son for her first intended parents in November 2014 which she describes as an amazing experience.
+She is currently on her second surrogacy journey in VIC with another set of IP’s which has been incredibly challenging.

 Sarah Jefford is a family and surrogacy lawyer working from Melbourne.
 Sarah has personal experience of infertility and IVF, has since become an egg donor and has just carried as a surrogate using her own eggs.
 In 2017, Sarah published the Australian Surrogacy Handbook to assist people to understand the surrogacy laws in Australia.
 She will have just given birth to a surrogate baby in February 2018